 In other words, Indigenous Peoples don’t always separate between “people” and “things”.
 Call it spirit, agency, willpower, life, whatever you prefer, but from certain Indigenous perspectives, there must be respect for all our relations.
 Technology is just a part of that.

 With this perspective, Animikii seeks to build meaningful long-term relationships with all of our clients, partners, friends and families, but also the land where we work, live, and play.
 This is not just because we embrace a healthy business culture, but because this is how we view technology from an Indigenous lens.

-We see tech as a networked relationship, an ongoing interaction between humans and non-humans, all things that deserve both recognition and admiration.
+We see tech as a networked relationship, an ongoing interaction between humans and non-humans, all things that deserve both recognition and respect.
 All things come from the land, including the computers we use every day and the code that flows through them.
 But just because you hold a perspective doesn’t mean that you realise you are living through it.

 So how do you define what you know to be true?
 You might not even have the words to do so, and what happens when the only words you have come from a foreign, colonial language such as English?
 Can this language even describe Indigenous ways of knowing?
 Do non-Indigenous cultures even have the philosophical tools to do so?